 It may sound simple, but it’s harder than you think.
-Fashion weeks might serve up rivers of free booze but the canapés come in such microscopic portions that a flap of a passing coattail is all it takes to send them flying.
+Fashion weeks serve up rivers of free booze but the canapés come in such microscopic portions that a flap of a passing coattail is all it takes to send them flying.

 Also sometimes – amidst the hubbub – you literally just forget.
-So get a square meal before you start hammering the champagne, even if it’s just a few bags of some desperate food sponsor’s popcorn or fruit snacks that taste suspiciously like fragrance.
+So get a square meal before you start hammering the champagne, even if it’s just a few bags of some food sponsor’s popcorn or fruit snacks that taste suspiciously like fragrance.
 Because jeans look good splattered with paint, not vomit.

 Don’t: Go Too Crazy With Your Outfit

 Just because everyone’s taking pictures of you, it doesn’t mean you’re dressed well.
 Take it from us: sauntering around like a time-travelling Victorian astronaut will only lead to you getting savagely ripped apart online.

 There’s nothing wrong with wearing a statement print or an experimental fit, but stop short of peacocking/piling it all on at once.
 Street style photographers worth being papped by look for style that other people can relate to, so you need to be comfortable and confident in what you’re wearing to win real kudos.